Benchmarking Study 2025: sustainability, digital transformation and skills drive Made in Italy

 The main barriers to adoption remain data quality and availability, poorly integrated information systems, and cultural resistance to change.

-An analysis by revenue bracket shows a direct correlation between company size and level of digital maturity:
+Analysis by revenue bracket reveals a direct correlation between company size and level of digital maturity:

-Despite the growing interest in artificial intelligence, its adoption in the Italian manufacturing sector is still at an embryonic stage.
+Despite growing interest in artificial intelligence, its adoption in the Italian manufacturing sector is still in its infancy.
 The analysis reveals that the most widespread applications are concentrated in specific areas:

 • Quality control: automated monitoring and inspection of production processes

-• Customer experience: personalization of services and improvement of customer interaction
+• Customer experience: personalization of services and improved customer interaction

 • Process automation: intelligent automation of operational activities

-There remains, however, a significant gap between technology potential and actual implementation, with most companies still experimenting rather than structured adoption.
+However, a significant gap emerges between technological potential and actual implementation, with most companies still in the experimental phase rather than structured adoption.

-Sustainability: the real strength of Made in Italy
+Sustainability: the true strength of Made in Italy

 With a Sustainability Maturity Level of 89%, sustainability emerges as a strategic pillar of Italian industry, confirmed by investments that are now structural:

-• 77% of companies invest up to 5% of turnover in sustainable initiatives
+• 77% of companies invest up to 5% of revenue in sustainable initiatives

-• Only the 5% has not yet launched structured initiatives
+• Only 5% have not yet launched structured initiatives

-• Over 24% plan to increase investment in the coming years
+• Over 24% plan to increase investments in the coming years

 Adoption of formal certification systems:

-Firms in the sample show high adoption of sustainability certifications:
+Companies in the sample show a high adoption rate of sustainability certifications:

 • Sustainability Report: 73%